asullivan42/COVID_Bubble_Estimator/README.md

 ![](./figures/knn_regression_by_county.png)

-This can be further be improved I am sure by updating the dataset with even more factors.
+I am sure this can be further be improved by updating the dataset with even more factors.
 Suggestions I have come up with include population demographics, hospital capacity, average distance to the nearest hospital, and weather.
-I'm sure there are many more important factors that should be considered, like other non COVID related deaths in each county/state and other factors common to the region.
+I'm sure there are many more important factors that should be considered.

 ## Conclusions

-COVID continues to be a difficult virus to predict safety with, however some states and counties appear to be doing the best within the united states.
-These states include the northwest and northe east as well as Utah according to this analysis.
-It is of course not a complete picture but it is an informative look at how COVID is affecting the United States.
+COVID continues to be a difficult virus to predict safety with, however some states and counties appear to be doing fairly well within the united states.
+These states include the northwest and northeeast as well as Utah.
+It is of course not a complete picture, but it is an informative look at how COVID is affecting the United States.